kongware/ftor/README.md

 ## How to properly require

 ftor strongly relies on the one function per module paradigm.
 However, some functions belong together semantically because, for example, they form a type class.
-Such functions ought to be grouped in a type representative, which also helps to avoid naming conflicts.
+Such functions ought to be grouped in a type representative when imported, which also helps to avoid naming conflicts.

 ## Debugging